Avonturen van Prik en Prak, by Joop Geesink

 Dusty

-By 1977 Geesink launched 'Dusty', a kangaroo with a broom for his tale.
-The character originated in a series of animated TV shorts, produced by the Toonder Studios, aiming to create awareness for a clean environment.
-A promotional daily comic strip ran in De Telegraaf, sponsored by Sorbo, as well as a colored strip in Troskompas, the network magazine of Tros.
+In the 1970s, the Toonder Studios produced a series of animated TV shorts, aimed to create environmental awareness.
+The starring character was Dusty, an antropomorphic kangaroo whose tail ends in a broom.
+In 1977, Geesink's studio launched a daily comic strip adaptation, also named 'Dusty', sponsored by Sorbo and printed in the newspaper De Telegraaf.
+A color version also ran in Troskompas, the network magazine of TROS.
 'Dusty' was sold to several foreign TV networks, including RAI Due in Italy, where it became a tremendous success.
 Among the many merchandising items was Dusty's own monthly comic magazine published by the Milanese publisher Epierre Edizioni, which ran for 24 issues between November 1978 and December 1979.
 The comics were produced by the Biereci Studios, which included such authors as Carlo Chendi, Luciano Bottaro, Giorgio Rebuffi, Enzo Marciante, Tiberio Colantuoni and Maria Luisa Uggetti.
-In the Netherlands the strips were drawn by artists associated by Geesink Artists, among them Frits Kloezeman.
+In the Netherlands, the strips were drawn by artists associated by Geesink Artists, among them Frits Kloezeman.

 Toonder Studios

-When Dollywood went bankrupt, Geesink joined forces with the Toonder Studios once again.
-A trimmed version of the studios was relocated from Amsterdam to Castle Nederhorst in Nederhorst den Berg and a collaboration with Cinestone Studio's was started.
-Of the 150 puppetfilm co-workers only 15 remained.
+Althought the Dollywood Studios were lucrative, they couldn't compete with several smaller TV production companies who could offer similar but faster services for a more affordable sum.
+From 1963 on, Geesink tried to establish an educational theme park, Holland Promenade, but lost a lot of money since no invester was interested.
+By 1972, Dollywood went bankrupt, but through Geesink's old business partner Marten Toonder, a trimmed version of the studios could be relocated from Amsterdam to Castle Nederhorst in Nederhorst den Berg.
+They also started a collaboration with Cinestone Studio's.
+Of the 150 puppet film co-workers, only 15 remained.
 Geesink himself also left the studios, and continued to work from his home in Amsterdam.
-Joop Geesink continued to work until the very end of his life.
-His final designs were for the Carnaval Festival attraction in De Efteling, a theme park based on the illustrations of Anton Pieck.
+Geesink continued to work until the very end of his life.
+His final designs were for the Carnaval Festival attraction in De Efteling, a theme park based on the illustrations of Anton Pieck

 Death, legacy and influence